chiffa/GAN_evo/dev_log.rst

 TODO: the problem is that the convolutional levels perform a modificaiton of the size that is not trivial.
 It's basically dims_out = (dims_in + padding * 2 - kernel_size + stride) // stride

+Solution: perform a resize from the tensorflow toolkit.

 After some testing:
 ===================